Electromechanical computational model of the human stomach: Introduction

 Despite its physiological importance, the biomechanics of the gastric motility remains poorly understood, both in terms of the underlying biophysical mechanisms and their theoretical and computational modeling.
 The latter, integrated with medical imaging, has emerged as a powerful, non-invasive tool for investigating biomechanical systems.
 Robust, physiologically accurate whole-organ electromechanical models hold great promise for advancing our understanding of gastric (dys-)function; however, such models remain scarce in the literature, and numerous critical computational challenges persist.

 Early whole-organ modeling approaches of the stomach focused primarily on its electrophysiological system~\cite{du2013c}.
 More recently, models incorporating mechanical phenomena have also been proposed.
 Our previous work~\cite{brandstaeter2018a} was the first to simulate gastric electromechanics on an idealized whole-organ geometry, reproducing key phenomena.
-However, it relied on a highly simplified geometry and material model of the tissue and could deal only with very limited contraction amplitudes due to a limited numerical robustness that resulted from the use of membrane finite elements to discretize the thin wall of the stomach. \cite{Fontanella2019} investigated a realistic stomach geometry.
-However, their model was limited to passive mechanical behavior. \cite{Toniolo2022a,Toniolo2024} pursued a similar purely passive approach to study patient-specific bariatric surgery. \cite{Klemm2020a,Klemm2023} studied contraction waves governed by an electro-chemomechanical model in the porcine stomach, using an active-stress formulation and incorporating mechano-electric feedback.
+However, it relied on a highly simplified geometry and material model of the tissue and could deal only with very limited contraction amplitudes due to reduced numerical robustness that resulted from the use of membrane finite elements to discretize the thin wall of the stomach.
+Subsequent developments have advanced mechanical modeling toward anatomically realistic stomach geometries. \cite{Fontanella2019} examined gastric deformation in animal-specific models but were restricted to passive tissue mechanics.
+Similarly,~\cite{Toniolo2022a,Toniolo2024} applied a passive mechanical framework to analyze patient-specific bariatric surgery, precluding the simulation of active motility.
+In contrast,~\cite{Klemm2020a,Klemm2023} proposed an electro-chemomechanical model for the porcine stomach, using an active-stress formulation and incorporating mechano-electric feedback to capture propagating contraction waves.
 While their approach was particularly advanced in terms of the electro-chemical components, several limitations remained such as an unrealistic antrum activation and mild contraction intensity.